 How long does it take to close on a property?

 The timeline for finding a property varies greatly from person to person.
-Once you find a house/condominium and have an accepted offer, it usually takes around 60/90 days to close, depending if we need to set up a new trust/fideicomiso for you or if we just need to transfer the rights of an existing trust/fideicomiso into your name.
+Once you find a property and have an accepted offer, it usually takes around 80/100 business days to close, depending if we need to set up a new trust/fideicomiso for you or if we just need to transfer the rights of an existing trust/fideicomiso into your name.

 Timeline CAN vary depending on the trust bank we work with and the amount of Mexican holidays in the months of closing.